Designer023/development-guidelines/06_prelaunch.md

 #Multiple disciplines tests

-- [http://nibbler.silktide.com/] - Get high score on Nibler.
+- [http://nibbler.silktide.com/](http://nibbler.silktide.com/) - Get high score on Nibler.
 This is great for giving a good overview to aspects such as code and social recognition, along side other wider ranged metrics.

 ##SEO

+- See Nibler above.
+This is a good all round test for things that may affect SEO

 ##Other